Get advice and support about the rising costs of doing business on the Find Business Support website.

 • if there are any reasons why they should not be employed

-If you have any doubts about whether a reference is genuine, you should ring back to check the referee's identity.
+If you have any doubts about whether a reference is genuine, you should actively check the referee's identity e.g. by calling them.

 Are references confidential?

-Generally, employees do not have the right to ask their employer to see a job reference that the employer has written about them.
-However, they may be able to gain access to it from the person the reference is sent to, so you should not assume a reference will stay confidential.
+Generally, employees do not have the right to ask their former employer to see a job reference that the employer has written about them.
+However, they can request their new employer for data they hold about them, which would include references they have received.

 Individuals may also be able to access notes made about them during a telephone reference as well as any notes you make during and after their interview.